-Get them.
-Install them.
-Test them.
-They could save your life.
+Get it.
+Install it.
+Check it.
+It could save your life.

-Choosing your smoke alarms
+Choosing your smoke alarm

-- Fit at least one smoke alarm Ten-year sealed battery on every level of your home.
-Smoke alarms are the - Smoke alarms are cheap and easy to install. - They are available from DIY stores, electrical shops and most high street supermarkets. - There are a variety of different models to choose from.
+- Fit smoke alarms on every level of your home. - Smoke alarms are cheap and easy to install. - They are available from DIY stores, electrical shops and most high street supermarkets. - There are a variety of different models to choose from.
 Your local fire and rescue service will be happy to give you advice on which one is best suited for you. - Look out for one of these symbols, which shows the alarm is approved and safe.